-Currently, the employee contribution rate for EI is 0.80%, but the EI rate for employers varies starting from 1.05% to 1.65% depending on the number of employees and type of industry.
-In other words, in addition to the 0.80% contributions to EI, employers are required to make 0.25%~0.85% contributions to employment stabilisation insurance and occupational competency development insurance.
+Currently, the employee contribution rate for EI is 0.90% starting from July 2022, but the EI rate for employers varies starting from 1.15% to 1.75% depending on the number of employees and type of industry.
+In other words, in addition to the 0.90% contributions to EI, employers are required to make 0.25%~0.85% contributions to employment stabilisation insurance and occupational competency development insurance.

 Worker’s Accident Compensation Insurance (WCI)

 WCI is a state-run social security program for workers with work-related injuries, disease or disability, or any circumstance exposed to danger that can result in death while at work.
 Making contributions to WCI is compulsory only for employers.
-The contribution rate is imposed by the social security office considering working environments (currently from 0.75% to 22.65% (subject to change in 2020) of total wages and payroll, depending on the type of industry).
+The contribution rate is imposed by the social security office considering working environments (currently from 0.7% to 18.6% of total wages and payroll, depending on the type of industry).